Akachain/devtool/docs/guide.md

 ## Known Issues
 - For some reason, Mysql container is not ready when startup and devtool backend cannot connect to DB.
 In this cases, please check mysql container status `docker ps` to see if the status is *healthy* and then start again.
-- Because some bugs from shell scripts, Organization name can work correctly with lowercase, please donot name organzation with uppercase or camel style.

 ## Contact Information
 - Support team: [support@akchain.io](mailto:support@akachain.io)